midfitz2042/World-Airplane-Crash-Analysis-1908-to-2019/README.md

 A new column for "Cause" was added using Conditional Column feature in Power Query.
 This was composed of 5 categories namely: Pilot Error, Technical Failure, Weather, Attacked and Others(Those airplane crash where the cause was unknown, or crashed into objects, or crashed into the sea).

-The dataset was checked for duplicate rows and then loaded into Power BI for Visualization
+The dataset was checked for duplicate rows and then loaded into Power BI for Visualization.
 # Attributes of the data
 - Date: The date the airplane crash occured
 - Time: Local time in 24 hour fprmat